Geography of Switzerland: Climate

 Horizontally, the low-elevation regions having a distinct climate are essentially the Plateau (north of the Alps), southern Switzerland (south of the Alps) and the inner valleys (neither really north of south of the Alps but well within them).
-To those can be added the northerly regions of Ajoie, Basel and Schaffhausen (well beyond the Jura Mountains), which are comparable to the Plateau.
+To those can be added the northerly regions of Ajoie, both cantons of Basel (canton of Basel-City and canton of Basel-Country) and canton of Schaffhausen (well beyond the Jura Mountains), which are comparable to the Plateau.
 In those regions, the lowest averages temperatures can be found on the Plateau (Bern: 8.8 °C) or north of the Jura Mountains (Fahy: 8.9 °C).
 On the other hand, the highest average temperatures are found south of the Alps (Locarno: 12.4 °C, Lugano: 12.4 °C), which are partially subtropical.
 The precipitation levels are also deeply affected by the Alps, with the highest rainfalls being experienced south of the Alps (Locarno: 1897 mm, Lugano: 1559 mm).
 In general, the proximity to the Alpine foothills increases the precipitations (Interlaken 1196 mm), Lucerne: 1173 mm), while places further away from the Alps experience less precipitation (Basel: 842 mm).
 The driest regions of the country are, however, deep within the Alps (the inner valleys), particularly in Valais (Sion: 603 mm), which is often described as "semi-arid", but also in Graubünden (Chur: 849 mm).
 Precipitation levels do not always negatively correlate with sunshine hours.
 While Locarno is one of the wettest low-elevation locations in the country, it is also the one with the most sunshine hours (2,171).
-In comparison, the drier locations on the Plateau experience much less sunshine hours (Lucerne: 1,570, Zurich: 1,544).
+In comparison, the drier locations on the Plateau experience much less sunshine hours (Lucerne: 1,570, Zürich: 1,544).
 Being sheltered by the mountains, the regions well within the Alps also naturally experience more sunshine hours than the north side of the Alps (Sion: 2,093, Chur: 1,692).